 Not in all states.
 Click on your state to learn more information on ebike law requirements.

 This information is readily available through peopleforbikes.org.

 Nationwide, electric bike owners do not need to register their ebike -only in Hawaii for $30- and they’re also not required to have insurance for their ebike -unless they’re in Idaho- nor are they required to have inspections completed regularly like motor vehicles might.
 So why require a license if you don’t need to register an ebike or have insurance?
-Each state will have its own reasoning but we expect that many of the above states probably want to ensure that those operating ebikes on their roads are in full understanding of the laws governing those roads.
+Each state will have its own reasoning but we expect that many of the above states probably want to ensure that those operating ebikes on their roads are in full understanding of the laws that apply to those roads.

 What Defines an Electric Bicycle in the USA?

-In a world where all forms of personal transport are being electrified i.e. electric cars and electric motorbikes; how do we separate an electric bicycle from, say, an electrified moped or an e-superbike?
+In a world where all forms of personal transport are being electrified i.e. electric cars and electric motorbikes; how do we separate an electric bicycle from, say, an electrified moped, scooter, or an e-superbike?
 You might have noticed that we snuck the term ‘low-speed electric bicycle’ into the beginning of the last section.
 This is because this is the official title Congress has placed on what we all call ebikes.
 The law goes as so:

 a two- or three-wheeled vehicle with fully operable pedals and an electric motor of less than 750 watts (1 h.p.), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph.